ZorakTheMantis/hyperlora_workflows/README.md

 # Workflows and Custom Nodes

+Workflows inspired by MishGUN + ByteDance's HyperLoRA nodes + a couple other QOL improvements.

 **You should be able to install all the nodes directly from comfyui's manager.
 The links provided below were suggested by ChatGPT so double check them first**

 ## Simple Workflow